SparkScratch-P/sparkscratch-p.github.io/index.md

       </a>

 **CalcArena** is a fully web-based collection of a set of Calculators.
-CalcArena is here with the varied new collection of Awesome **Calculators** , that were often needed, but not available on the web!
+CalcArena is here with the varied new collection of Awesome **Calculators** , that was often needed, but not available on the web!
 Its awesome collection of calculators includes a [Quadratic Polynomial Calculator -](https://sparkscratch-p.github.io/CalcArena/quadratic-polynomials/), an exciting two face calculator for Evaluating sums of the **Quadratic Polynomials**.
-This has two calculators in it : One that derives the zeros, or *roots of the polynomial* (quadratic only) and the other, can make out *the polynomial* with just the values of zeros given .. and the [Rotation Wheel Speed Calculator-](https://sparkscratch-p.github.io/CalcArena/rotation-wheel-speed/) which is mainly applicable for robots, arduino, rasp or ther electronic cars, and even vehicles.
-This calculator find the speed generated by the rotation of wheels in terms of m/s with respect to rotation per minute, and the size of the wheel.
+This has two calculators in it: One that derives the zeros, or *roots of the polynomial* (quadratic only) and the other, can make out *the polynomial* with just the values of zeros given .. and the [Rotation Wheel Speed Calculator-](https://sparkscratch-p.github.io/CalcArena/rotation-wheel-speed/) which is mainly applicable for robots, Arduino, rasp or other electronic cars, and even vehicles.
+This calculator finds the speed generated by the rotation of wheels in terms of m/s with respect to rotation per minute, and the size of the wheel.

 ### ArchieBuild